qba73/coffeeshop/README.md

 # coffeeshop

-A CoffeeShop web service for testing NGINX Ingress Controller
+`coffeeshop` is a tiny web service for testing NGINX Ingress Controller.
+It allows to serve a handful of endpoints and emulate response delays.